kusk/RustyNinja/README.md

-# RustyNinja - A stealthy file exfiltrade
+# RustyNinja - A stealthy file exfiltrader tool
 >[!WARNING]
 >Beware this is really really shitty and ugly code that by some miracle works.
 Basically a learn-rust-project for me.